Accidentally Broke Your Fast? What Happens — and How Fast You Recover

-A full unplanned meal is a different story, but even then the correct move is simple: close the eating window now, return to your schedule tomorrow, and do not spiral into an all-day eating session because you feel the day is already lost.
+For a full unplanned meal, the correct move is simple: close the eating window now, return to your schedule tomorrow, and do not spiral into an all-day eating session because you feel the day is already lost.

 What Actually Happens in Your Body